Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-MainReplay.md

   The dark neutral color is now captured as an ordinary RGB value at setup;
   TreeMap's paint-time contrast override continues to use live system colors.

-The upstream ObjectListView sorting contract and focused column-DPI patch are unchanged.
+The upstream ObjectListView sorting contract is unchanged.
 ListRebuilt belongs to the application's NativeObjectListView subclass.

 ## Validation scope